rat-nick/film-data-ingestion-pipeline/README.md

 4. Access the Airflow webserver at `http://localhost:8080` and log in with the default credentials (`airflow`/`airflow`).

+5. Add a new connection in from the Admin tab.
+You should use the following
+   parameters:

+    - Connection Id: media-metadata-db
+    - Connection Type: Postgres
+    - Host: media-db
+    - Schema: media
+    - Login: media
+    - Password: media
+    - Port: 5432

+6. Enable the `weekly_film_discovery` DAG and voila!

 ## Usage

 The pipeline is scheduled to run weekly and will: